Nolan Arenado Player Props: Cardinals vs. Reds

-The St. Louis Cardinals, including Nolan Arenado (.341 batting average in his past 10 games), battle starter Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.
+On Wednesday, Nolan Arenado (.667 slugging percentage in past 10 games, including four home runs) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
+First pitch is at 6:40 PM ET.

-In his previous game he had a hitless performance (0-for-5) against the Reds.
+He had a hitless performance in his most recent game (0-for-2) against the Reds.

 Nolan Arenado Game Info & Props vs. the Reds